Ybalrid/Annwvyn/README.md

 Clean and build the solution.

 If you have build errors, you should download the newest SDK and put it in place of the older one.
-You can also replace the content of your SDK folder (except the Annwvyn directory) with the dependency package from http://annwvyn.org/?static2/download
+You can also replace the content of your SDK folder (except the Annwvyn directory) with the dependency package from https://www.annwvyn.org/download/

-If you are getting error regarding functions with name that start's with "VR", you need to upgrade the OpenVR package.
+If you are getting error regarding functions with names that start's with "VR", you need to upgrade the OpenVR package.
 Just git pull from the OpenVR directory and copy over the dll.

+If you are getting errors regarding functions with names that starts with "ovr_", you need to upgrade the OculusSDK.
+This require you to rebuild the libtray with /MD(d) runtime linkage, but I'll recomedn you to get the new dependency package.
 ______

-If you want more information about the project, please consult the official website (http://annwvyn.org/).
+If you want more information about the project, please consult the official website (https://annwvyn.org/).
 It also contains documentation about the code.

 This project is in it's really early phases of development.
 If you have any question, feel free to contact me directly at ybalrid@ybalrid.info